emtee40/fdroid-wiki/Repository-Management-Overhaul/Managing-trust-in-a-distributed-repo-store-experience.md

 Anti-Feature warnings, or even the refusal to package apps because of inclusion policy violations.
 So down-streams are not only a distribution channel but can also serve as a player fending for user rights.
-(Debian and F-Droid examples for this, but there are also counter examples like Windows Store, Google Play or Apples App Store, which are primarily interested in monetizing users.)
+(Debian and F-Droid are examples for this, but there are also counter examples like Windows Store, Google Play or Apple App Store, which are primarily interested in monetizing users.)

 ## Trust perception - reproducible builds

-The concept of repositories and reproducible builds is not easy to understand for people without technical background.
+The concept of repositories and reproducible builds is not easy to understand for people without a technical background.
 My observation is that they tend to perceive apps/tech mostly in terms of brands.
-I.e. they trust or distrust Apple, Google, Microsoft, Android, Chromium, Samusung, Facebook, Twitter, etc. instead of actual artifacts, like a specific version of an Android app running on their phone.
+I.e. they trust or distrust Apple, Google, Microsoft, Android, Chromium, Samsung, Facebook, Twitter, etc. instead of actual artifacts, like a specific version of an Android app running on their phone.